 Steps to reset MySQL Root Password:

-Step 1: Stop MySQL service: You can do this using two methods:
+Step 1: Stop MySQL service: You can do this using three methods:

 Step 2: Start MySQL with –skip-grant-tables option: